Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 ## How-To

-So how does it work?
 In order to define a curriculum, the first step is to decide which parameters of the environment will vary.
 In the case of the Wall Area environment, what varies is the height of the wall.
-We can define this as a reset parameter in the Academy object of our scene, and by doing so it becomes adjustable via the Python API.
+We define this as a `Reset Parameter` in the Academy object of our scene, and by doing so it becomes adjustable via the Python API.
 Rather than adjusting it by hand, we then create a simple JSON file which describes the structure of the curriculum.
 Within it we can set at what points in the training process our wall height will change, either based on the percentage of training steps which have taken place, or what the average reward the agent has received in the recent past is.
+Finally, we have to use the reset parameter we defined and modify the environment from the agent's `AgentReset()` function.
 Once these are in place, we simply launch learn.py using the `–curriculum-file` flag to point to the JSON file, and PPO we will train using Curriculum Learning.
 Of course we can then keep track of the current lesson and progress via TensorBoard.